LKirst/lie-esl/_pages/LK_Checklist_DiscussionEssay_B1.md

   sentences and do not introduce new ideas.

 - The arguments which you agree with less come first.
-Your later body paragraphs should be longer since you will want to go into more detail for your strongest arguments.
+Your later body paragraphs should be longer since you will want to **go into more detail for your strongest arguments**.

 - The comment ends in a **concluding paragraph**, which sums up the main points and restates the thesis statement in a new way.
 The conclusion does not